VinitKumar01/2025-Daily-Code-Logs/README.md

 3-7-2025 || Did some aws configurations for truckspark project website.

 4-7-2025 || Confirured autoscaling groups and loadbalancer routing for truckspark project website.

+5-7-2025 || Almost wrapped truckspark project website by setting up and configuring everything on server.